Easy RISC-V

 RISC-V (pronounced “risk-five”), as its name suggests, is RISC (Reduced instruction set computer) architecture.
 Having started its life at UC Berkerley, RISC-V has bred a lively community of students, researchers, engineers and hobbyists working on software and hardware.
 Some highlights of RISC-V include:

 This article will cover the 32-bit bare bones RV32I_Zicsr instruction set with a tiny subset of the privileged architecture.
 You’ll probably never find a “real” chip with such bare bones instruction support.
 Most of them will have more extensions for other features like floating point or compressed instructions.
 However, I would still consider what we have here a “complete” instruction set.
-For example, Rust has Tier 2 support for the target riscv32i-unknown-none-elf which actually works completely fine with only the instructions we’ll cover here.
+For example, Rust has Tier 2 support for the target riscv32i-unknown-none-elf which works completely fine with only the instructions we’ll cover here.

 Speaking of instructions we will cover, why don’t we meet the 45 of them right here and now: